Building codes and greenhouse construction (VG13055)

 It was recommended that future R&D work included expert and industry review which would lead to recommendations to be included in the National Construction Code.

 0 7341 3420 7

-This project was funded by Hort Innovation (then Horticulture Australia Limited) with the voluntary financial support of the vegetables industry.
+This project was funded by Hort Innovation (then Horticulture Australia Limited) with the voluntary financial support of the vegetable industry.

 Copyright © Horticulture Innovation Australia Limited 2014.
 The Final Research Report (in part or as whole) cannot be reproduced, published, communicated or adapted without the prior written consent of Hort Innovation (except as may be permitted under the Copyright Act 1968 (Cth)).